David Stevens, MD, MA (Ethics)

 Dr. Stevens’ experiences provide rich illustrations for inspirational and educational presentations at seminars, medical schools, conferences, and churches.
 His topics include stem cell research, human cloning, genetics, faith and health, physician assisted suicide, international and community based health care, emergency medical relief, abortion and other medically related subjects.
 He is the author of Jesus, MD, Beyond Medicine, co-author of Leadership Proverbs, a regular contributor for East TN Medical News and writes many chapters and magazine articles.
 He is in demand to preach in local churches and at mission conferences.

 Dr. Stevens holds degrees from Asbury University, is an AOA graduate of the University of Louisville School of Medicine and is board certified in family practice.
-He earned a master’s degree in bioethics from Trinity International University in 2002 and serves on the board of World Gospel Mission and is vice chair of the board of Asbury University He has regularly taught at the Christian Medical & Dental Associations' educational seminars for missionary physicians and dentists in Kenya, Malaysia, and other forums.
+He earned a master’s degree in bioethics from Trinity International University in 2002 and serves on the board of World Gospel Mission and is vice chair of the board of Asbury University.
+He has regularly taught at the Christian Medical & Dental Associations' educational seminars for missionary physicians and dentists in Kenya, Malaysia, and other forums.
 He currently serves as a Fellow of the Biotechnology Policy Council of the Wilberforce Forum.
-Dr. Stevens and his wife, Jody, have a son, Jason, and two daughters, Jessica and Stacy and two grandchildren.
+Dr. Stevens and his wife, Jody, have a son, Jason, and two daughters, Jessica and Stacy and three grandchildren.

 The Christian Medical & Dental Associations is a national organization of Christian doctors that seeks to change hearts in healthcare.
 Founded in 1931, CMDA promotes positions and addresses policies on health care issues; conducts overseas and domestic healthcare projects; coordinates a network of Christian doctors for fellowship and professional growth; sponsors student organizations in medical and dental schools; distributes educational and inspirational resources; holds marriage and family conferences; provides international doctors with continuing education resources; and conducts academic exchange programs overseas.
 CMDA was voted as one of the Best Christian Places to Work, a study commissioned by Christianity Today.